 What is UV (And why is UV protection so important for your eyes?)

-Sunglasses have more and more transformed to being a fashion item, rather than something to protect your eyes.
-Up to the point where we now sometimes call it “Sun Eyewear” and focus on shapes and colors more than on their protective qualities.
+Sunglasses have more and more transformed to being a fashion item, rather than something to protect your eyes with UV and Up to the point where we now sometimes call it “Sun Eyewear” and focus on shapes and colors more than on their protective qualities.

 What is UV?

-There are three different types of UV radiation:
+There are three different types of ultraviolet radiation:

-Up to 95% of the rays from the sun that reach our skin and eyes are UV-A. The UV-A rays have the least energy from the three types of UV rays.
+Up to 95% of the rays from the sun that reach our skin and eyes are ultraviolet-A. The UV-A rays have the least energy from the three types of UV rays.
 It causes aging of the skin over time.
-This type of UV radiation can cause damage to the retina (back of your eye).
-BEINGBAR® Sun Eyewear sunglasses protect your eyes from UV-A. As well as all other brands of sunglasses that meet standards and regulations in the US and Europe and many other places in the world.
-For instance UV 400.
+This type of ultraviolet radiation can cause damage to the retina (back of your eye).
+BEINGBAR® Sun Eyewear sunglasses protect your eyes from ultraviolet-A. As well as all other brands of sunglasses that meet standards and regulations in the US and Europe and many other places in the world.
+For instance ultraviolet 400.

 UVC (or UV-C) rays

 UV-C is believed to be the most damaging of the ultraviolet rays.
 Luckily, the natural ultraviolet-C from the sun does not pass the ozone in our atmosphere.
 So it normally does not reach our eyes or our skin.
 There are some other sources of UV-C, including man-made sources.
 Examples of such sources are solaria and tanning beds.
 You should know that standard sunglasses normally are not suitable to protect from artificial radiation such as tanning beds.

 Some interesting facts that you should know about ultraviolet rays: water, snow, roads as well as other surfaces reflect UV rays.
 So even when you are sitting under an umbrella you can still receive UV rays.
 UV rays also go through clouds and even through some types of clothing materials.
 So these will not always protect you sufficiently.